datanav/docs/index.rst

     These are the building blocks in Sesam, get to know them in this section.

     .. link-button:: developer-guide.html
             :type: url
             :text: Read more
             :classes: btn-outline-primary btn-block
-    ---
-    **Features**

-    Check some of the product features that make Sesam flexible, agile and effective.

-    .. link-button:: product-features.html
-            :type: url
-            :text: Read more
-            :classes: btn-outline-primary btn-block